The Rise of Daily Fantasy Sports (DFS) and Sports Betting

 The massive advertising campaigns of daily fantasy sports outfits have paid off, and it’s estimated that by 2021, daily fantasy sports will be a $5.1 billion industry.
 Currently, there are over 4 million DFS managers a year, and the dedicated following only continues to grow.

-The fact that daily fantasy sports require only a daily investment of time, and the fact that managers can recreate their teams every single day, has resulted in a tremendous boon to fantasy sports.
+The fact that daily fantasy sports require only a daily investment of time, and the fact that managers can recreate their teams every single day has resulted in a tremendous boom to fantasy sports.

 Ultimately, the accessibility and visibility of fantasy sports have done wonders for its popularity.